FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_advanced_routing/c_st_troubleshooting/Sandbox_CIFS_mount.md

     "title": "Advanced Routing fails with the sandbox and user home folders on the same CIFS share ", "linkTitle": "Advanced Routing fails with the sandbox and user home folders on the same CIFS share ", "weight": "290"
-}**Problem summary:** With <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> deployments on Linux, Advanced Routing fails when the sandbox is located on the same CIFS share as the user's home folder.
+}**Problem summary:** With {{< SecureTransport/componentshortname  >}} deployments on Linux, Advanced Routing fails when the sandbox is located on the same CIFS share as the user's home folder.

 **Problem details:**